FelixKratz/SketchyBar/README.md

 ```
 this operation requires screen capture permissions, which should be granted in the system preferences.
 This will put the default item into sketchybar.
-Aliases currently are not clickable.
+Aliases currently are not clickable but can be modified with all the options available for simple items.

 The command can be overloaded by providing a *window_owner* and a *window_name*
 ```bash